MicroBahner/MobaTools/README.md

 - AVR ATmega
 - AVR ATtiny, if it has the 16-bit timer 1 and a SPI or USI hardware
 - STM32F103x processors ( the core of Roger Clark must be used )
+- STM32F401/F411 processors ( the core of Roger Clark must be used )
 - ESP32
 - ESP8266 ( with some restrictions, Stepper via SPI does not work )